iramnaaz/NLP_Project2/README.md

 Transformations:
 We have given the following options to a user to choose from:

-Transform to Vegetarian, Transform to Non-Vegetarian, Transform to and from Healthy, Transform to Chinese,Transform to Indian.
+Transform to Vegetarian, Transform to Non-Vegetarian, Transform from Healthy, Transform to Chinese,Transform to Indian.

 Main program:
 The main have a user interface to determines what the user wants the program to do.
 It call methods in transform and parse to get the recipes/data and print out the recipe(s) in a human-friendly format (to the console).